rwilcox/delegate_presenter/README.markdown

 The simplest presenter strategy that could possibly work.

-I've used this pattern on several projects, and it works **very well**.
-Starting yet another project where I wanted to use Presenters, I thought I'd wrap it up into a gem... plus some tricks I've learned along the way.
+So I used it on a few projects, and extended the abilities were I had to.
+It's still *very* simple, doing only one or two things more than that original pattern.
+I just built on the shoulders of giants.

 But what about....
 ==============================